-Salary includes all forms of consideration paid and payable for services rendered, compensated absences during the period and salary sacrifice amounts.
-Incentive payments are paid in cash and include both short and long-term incentives.
+2. Base Salary includes all forms of consideration paid and payable for services rendered, compensated absences during the period and salary sacrifice amounts.

+3. Incentive payments are paid in cash and include both short and long-term incentives.
 Short-term incentive payments are non-recurrent payments which depend on achieving specified performance goals within specified timeframes.
 Short-term incentive payments are capped at 15 per cent of total remuneration.
-3. Termination benefits include all forms of benefit paid or accrued as a consequence of termination.

-Superannuation means the contribution to the superannuation fund of the individual.
-Vehicles benefits include the cost of providing and maintaining vehicles for private use, including registration, insurance, fuel and other consumables, maintenance costs and fringe benefits tax.
+4. Superannuation means the contribution to the superannuation fund of the individual.

+5. Vehicles benefits include the cost of providing and maintaining vehicles for private use, including registration, insurance, fuel and other consumables, maintenance costs and fringe benefits tax.